stevenroose/covenants.info/content/proposals/matt.md

 ## Introduction

 MATT is a proposal to enable a fraud-proof system for smart contracts on Bitcoin.
-It can compile very general programs into a merklized execution tree, for which fraud proofs can be executed on the Bitcoin main chain.
+It can compile very general programs into a merkalized execution tree, for which fraud proofs can be executed on the Bitcoin main chain.